 Good robots listen to good rules.
-The rules in this section are so good, that they can completely remove your website from search engine result pages.
+The rules in this section are so good, they can completely remove your website from SERP.
 So, don’t touch these settings when you’re unsure about their usage.

 noindexto author archives.
 This will urge search engines to remove those archives from their result pages.

 noindexto tags.
 Compared to categories, tags usually form thin content.

 That’s it.
 Really.
 Out of more than a hundred option fields, only a few needed your input.

 Now, some settings are preferential, like the title and description separators.
 Feel free to change those.

 Finally, if you have more than 10 minutes to spare, go ahead and read the descriptions adjacent to each setting, so you can learn more about what they can do for you.

 There are two extensions a must-have for almost every site:

 - If you make use of WordPress’ blogging functionality, you should activate Articles.

 - If you write any content whatsoever, subject guidance is a great way to improve ranking, with Focus.